rdk/p2rank/misc/tutorials/new-feature-evaluation-tutorial.md

 * `pred_point_threshold`:  if predicted score of SAS point is >= `pred_point_threshold`,
   the point is classified as positive (=ligand binding) and such points are clustered to form pockets.
 * `point_score_pow`: exponent applied to the point score before it is included in the cumulative score of the pocket.
-  Values higher than 1 give unlinearly higher "weight" to the points whith a higher predicted scores.
+  Values higher than 1 give non-linearly higher "weight" to the points with a higher predicted scores.
 Helps to give higher pocket score to a smaller pockets which are predicted with higher "certainty".

-We run `ploop` comand to try different combination of parameter values and to produce 2D heatmap charts.
+We run `ploop` command to try different combination of parameter values and to produce 2D heatmap charts.

 ~~~bash
 ./prank.sh ploop -t chen11-fpocket.ds -e joined.ds -c config/train-default -out_subdir CASE -label GRID_DEFA \